Start on May 19, 2025

 If you have set up your SSH key correctly then you will have a public key.
 View it

-cat ~/.ssh/id_rsa.pub
+cat ~/.ssh/id_*.pub

-git config --global user.name YOUR_USERNAME
+git config --global user.name USER

 git config --global user.email USER@sfu.ca

-git config --global core.editor nano
+git config --global core.editor nano # or set it to your favourite editor

 git config --global push.default current